shagoftakhan1605/Animal_Emotion_Detection/README.md

 ## Introduction

 Animal Emotion Detection System is designed to classify animal emotions into three categories: "Angry", "Sad", and "Happy".
 The model leverages a pre-trained VGG16 network and is fine-tuned to suit the specific requirements of this classification task.
+And further use the power of Tkinter and PIL for an interective GUI, where one can give commands whether he/she wants to detection the animal emotions using live feed or wanted to upload an image for detection.

 ## Dataset